ncatlab/nlab-content/pages/6/7/2/0/276/content.md

 Crossed complexes were conceived by Whitehead in the 1950s and then discussed in great detail in a series of articles by Ronnie Brown and collaborators in the context of [[nonabelian algebraic topology]].

-Crossed complexes are an equivalent way to encode the information contained in [[omega-groupoid]]s: the groups appearing in the crossed complex in degree $n \geq 2$ are the source-fibers of the collection of $n$-morphisms of the $\omega$-groupoid.
+Crossed complexes are an equivalent way to encode the information contained in [[strict omega-groupoid]]s: the groups appearing in the crossed complex in degree $n \geq 2$ are the source-fibers of the collection of $n$-morphisms of the $\omega$-groupoid.

 #Remarks#